Ravenous Tongue of Entropy

 While the ritual is not tied to any particular supernatural power, some magicians speak of being urged to strike down anyone who crosses them, of fighting an internal battle to resist the urge to unleash harmful magic against anyone who so much as looks at them a little askew.
 Others have reported perceiving these urges as being an actual voice speaking to them from a position just behind their left shoulder.
 While the ritual has never been interdicted it has come close more than once, primarily due to concerns from the Sevenfold Path.

-The magic shields the wielder and her staff from the corrupting influence of the enchantment, but even so they are left with a constant, nagging awareness of the entropy inherent in everything and everyone around them.
+The magic shields the wielder and their implement from the corrupting influence of the enchantment, but even so they are left with a constant, nagging awareness of the entropy inherent in everything and everyone around them.
 When they ruffle their son's hair they may suffer a sudden awareness of the slow processes of decay that will eventually leave that child as an old man; when they run their hand along the wall of a building, they know that eventually it will fall into ruins and be gone.
 People under this enchantment tend to avoid mirrors..

 The performance of this ritual is often especially grim.
 The inevitable forces of death and decay may be invoked, sometimes accompanied by the bitter ringing of a bell, thumping of a drum or dull sounding of a gong at seemingly random moments.
 It is often performed at night, and may include symbolic destruction of fragile items.
 Rusted metal and crumbling stone may be included as additional symbols of entropy.
-Funereal dress is a common element, as is the painting of the Yoorn or Mawrig rune on the target or their staff, often with a paste made from blood and ashes.
+Funereal dress is a common element, as is the painting of the Yoorn or Mawrig rune on the target or their implement, often with a paste made from blood and ashes.